Cragg Vale Coiners

 The Cragg Vale Coiners, sometimes the Yorkshire Coiners, were a band of counterfeiters in England, based in Cragg Vale, near Hebden Bridge, West Riding of Yorkshire.
-They produced fake gold coins in the late 18th century to supplement small incomes from weaving.
+They produced debased gold coins in the late 18th century to supplement small incomes from weaving.

 Activities

 Led by "King" David Hartley, the Coiners obtained real coins from publicans, sometimes on the promise that they could "grow" the investment by smelting the original metals with base ores.
-They removed the coins' genuine edges and milled them again, collecting the shavings.
-The coins were only slightly smaller.
-They then melted down the shavings to produce counterfeits.
+They "clipped" the edges of genuine coins, leaving them only very slightly smaller, and collected the shavings.
+They then melted down the shavings to produce metal for counterfeits.
 Designs were punched into the blank "coins" with a hammer and a "coining kit".
-The Coiners then had their accomplices place the fakes into circulation.
+The coiners then had their accomplices place the fakes into circulation.
 Most of the counterfeit coins had French, Spanish or Portuguese designs.

-The Cragg Coiners were so successful because the region of Yorkshire they operated within was isolated from centralised England.
+The success of the Cragg Coiners was in part due to the remoteness of the isolated region of Yorkshire where they operated.

 Downfall

-In 1769, William Dighton (Deighton), a public official, investigated the possibilities of a counterfeiting gang in Cragg Vale.
-A Coiner by the name of James Broadbent betrayed the gang by turning King's evidence and revealed the gang's existence and operations to authorities.
+In 1769, William Dighton (or Deighton), a public official, investigated the possibilities of a counterfeiting gang in Cragg Vale.
+A coiner by the name of James Broadbent betrayed the gang by turning King's evidence and revealing the gang's existence and operations to authorities.
 Dighton had Hartley arrested.